amit05c/Uboric_Clone/README.md

-@@ -31,29 +31,26 @@ We are given a task to make a functional clone website of Clockify is the most p Clockify is used by everyone from freelancers, small businesses, and agencies, to government institutions, NGOs, universities, and Fortune 500 companies.
+Clockify is used by everyone from freelancers, small businesses, and agencies, to government institutions, NGOs, universities, and Fortune 500 companies.
 We tried our best to clone the website from scratch based on the knowledge gained from unit-6 of Journey (unit 1–6) at Masai School.
 We have imparted the majority of functions that the Clockify.